cmolina12/flowplan-backend/README.md

-Flowplan Backend is a Spring Boot service that exposes a small REST API to retrieve course information from the Uniandes public course catalog and generate schedule combinations.
-It acts as the backend component for the Flowplan project.
+# Flowplan Backend

+This is the backend service for **Flowplan**, a web application designed to help students at Uniandes build optimal class schedules.

+The backend is built with Spring Boot and is responsible for retrieving course data from the Uniandes public catalog, processing it, and exposing a REST API that the frontend consumes.

-## Features
+## Current Features

 - Fetch raw course data from the Uniandes API.
 - Convert the raw data into domain objects (`Course`, `Section`, `Meeting`).